-Choose the proof obligation normal_behavior speccase for method charge in the right list and press the button Load Proof Obligation.
+Choose the proof obligation normal\behavior speccase for method charge in the right list and press the button Load Proof Obligation.
 This property says that if the parameter amount is greater than zero and the invariants hold then a call to this method implementation terminates normally and the balance attribute is greater or equal to balance in the pre-state.
 The sequent displayed in the large prover window after loading the proof obligation exactly reflects this property.

-First, select the checkbox Autoresume strategy in the tab Proof Search Strategy in the lower left pane and then start the proof by pushing the run strategy-button.
-The proof is closed automatically by the strategies.
-In older versions it was necessary to perform a few interactive proof steps or to run the decision procedure Simplify.
-The latter is done by pushing the button Run Simplify, which will succeed right away.
+First, select checkbox Autoresume strategy and then start the proof by pushing the run strategy-button.
+The proof be closed automatically by the strategies.
+In older versions it has been necessary to perform a few interactive proof steps or to run the decision procedure Simplify.
+The latter is done by pushing the button Run SIMPLIFY, which will succeed right away.

-Exceptional Behavior Specification Case.
-The exceptional behavior specification of the method charge0 in the class PayCardJunior is
+Exceptional Behavior Specification Cases.
+The exceptional behavior specification of method charge0 in class PayCardJunior is